Quantum sensing with nanoparticles for gravimetry; when bigger is better

-For detecting transverse accelerations, i.e. to detect a nearby object placed perpendicular to the force of gravity, one can use a Talbot interferometer scheme proposed in~\cite{Geraci2015}.
 In a Talbot interferometer, a light pulse grating is applied to a free-falling quantum nanosphere, causing the nanosphere to diffract and interfere with itself.
 This creates an image of the grating at a distance defined by the Talbot length, and at every integer of the Talbot length.
 At half the Talbot length the interference pattern is phase shifted by half a period.
 By positioning an object adjacent to the free-fall path at a distance $<10\,\mu$m, one can probe the gravitational force produced by the object based on the transverse shift of the interference pattern.
 A sensitivity of $10^{-8}$\,ms$^{-2}$ is predicted for a sphere 13\,nm in diameter where a phase difference of $\Delta\phi=\pi$ corresponds to an acceleration of $4\times 10^{-6}\,$ms$^{-2}$.